wesflo/browser-mock/README.md

 By following these steps and using the provided tools, you can simulate various server responses and test your application as if it were communicating with a real backend.

+## Feedback and Support

+If you encounter any issues or have feature suggestions, feel free to open an issue on https://github.com/wesflo/browser-mock/issues or join the discussion here: https://github.com/wesflo/browser-mock/discussions.